heyitschun/cs-essentials/concepts/time-complexity/README.md

 Runtimes are described with the big O notation and is not limited to time.
 Common runtimes are `O(n)`, `O(log n)`, `O(n log n)` and `O(n**2)`.
 But this list is not exhaustive and a runtime can have multiple variables.

 Big O is about the expression of runtime *scaling*, more so than anything.
 Highly precise notation is actually not the point of using big O, which is why constants and non-dominant terms can be dropped in big O notation.
-It's all about scaling.
+It's all about scaling: how will an algorithm's performance change as the data increases?

 Big O notation can also be used to describe the amount of memory allocation the algorithm requires.